deepakdinesh1123/valkyrie/docs/valkyrie/odin/deployment/gcp/worker.md

     * ODIN_NIX_STORE=/nix
     * ODIN_WORKER_PODMAN_IMAGE=odin:0.0.3
     * ODIN_HOT_CONTAINER=1
 - For convenience, [worker setup script](https://valnix-stage-bucket.s3.amazonaws.com/stagedeploy.sh) has been added.
+  Although the  script will be executed in worker while setting up using opentofu it will serve as a reference.
+- The script has gcp secrets reference, the instance groups should be created with a service account with access to gcp secrets as they will be fetched from the setup script.
 - Run the [odin binary](https://valnix-stage-bucket.s3.amazonaws.com/odinb)
   ```
   ./odinb worker start